howdyband/makerteens/index.md

 **Proposal**
 Provide a dozen at-risk high school students the opportunity to build a tiny house on a trailer frame.
 This same MAKERTEENS cadre will be mentored through the following classes: Family and Consumer Science, AP Studio Art, AP Psychology, Web Design, Band, Integrated Science, Language Arts, Health/PE, Construction Math.
 This well-rounded, project-based, intense mentorship, along with job shadowing in the community, and parent engagement, will effectively move a student toward a diploma, personal success, and job skills.
 Additionally, students may earn badges and certificates in industry recognized proficiencies.

 * * *

-**Rational for self-contained “school within a school” program**
-Evidence suggests smaller learning communities can boost student achievement, improve attendance rates, decrease disciplinary referrals, and raise self-esteem.
-(Kemple, 2006)

-In the typical 40 hour week workplace, a supervisor manages a group of workers, all day, all week.
-There is no “falling through the cracks” as one worker shuffles between 5 or more supervisors during a work day like in a large high school.
-A quietly sullen student could go undetected the full day, a passive-aggressive student could balance a shoulder chip for 50 minutes as the teacher avoided conflict.
-A class clown could deflect responsibility or feign incompetence for a short disruptive period, with all actors relieved knowing that the gig will soon be up.
-These practiced behaviors function to evade work.
-Students at-risk hide in fear of being rejected, covertly pleading to be known and respected an adult.
-A full day with the same teacher greatly diminishes student ability to smoke screen fears and weaknesses.
-Although initially painful and time consuming, the results are worth the effort.
-Under continuous, intensive, relentless care, pretenses fall away, authenticity surfaces, and the whole person can be rehabilitated, in the truest sense of forming beneficial habits.

-Additionally, viable cross-curricular project-based learning is more feasible and coherent when delivered by the same individual who strategically integrates learning opportunities within the dynamic flow of group and individual needs.
-This relevant education, within a positive environment aimed to meet individual needs, will diminish the frequency of students who feel alienated and disengaged from school.
-A smaller learning community strengthens relationships.

-This alternative school provides the IEP team with another possible least restrictive environment (LRE) in their continuum of placement options.

-The alternative education teacher is not a lone ranger but is seen as a team member who collaborates by blending RTI (Response to Intervention) and individual PBIS student supports and interventions for students with significant behavioral needs in the wraparound planning process.

-* * *